nweat/storytime/README.md

 # Storytime

-Base setup for a modern project setup with Vite, React, Typescript
+Base setup for a modern project setup with Vite, React, Typescript with the goal of catching inconsistencies early on resulting in cleaner codebase

 <br>

 ## Features:

-- Eslint and Prettier configuration
+- ESlint and Prettier configuration
+- Setup of husky and lint-staged

 <br>